AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 In the Unrestricted state, no additional restrictions are imposed on the use of the name.
-In particular, if the name denotes a variable of an access-to-variable type then a deference of the name provides a variable view.
+In particular, if the name denotes a variable of an access-to-variable type then a dereference of the name provides a variable view.

 In the Observed state, the name provides a constant view (even if the named object is a variable).
-If it denotes an access object then a dereference of the name provides a constant view [Redundant: , even if the object is of an access-to-variable type].
+If it denotes an access object then a dereference of the name provides a constant view [redundant: , even if the object is of an access-to-variable type].

 In the Moved or Borrowed states, the name is unusable for either reading or